konyshevgmbh/yell_lander/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you add one).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---